KALMUS-Color-Toolkit/KALMUS/README.md

 # Instruction

-The kalmus package requires a python with version 3.7 and onward.
+The kalmus package requires a python with version 3.7 or 3.8.

 The package is released on PyPI ([Project Homepage](https://pypi.org/project/kalmus/)).
-After you install the python>=3.7, you can install the kalmus using pip (recommended)
+After you install the python==3.7, 3.8, you can install the kalmus using pip (recommended)

     $ pip install kalmus